 - Why do you want this site?

-And more website specific questions such as what special features will be included in the website (newsletter, blog, video streaming, online store etc.)
+And more website-specific questions such as what special features will be included in the website (newsletter, blog, video streaming, online store etc.)

-(Extra extra – are you also looking for a website checklist to make sure you’ve covered all of the things you need to do?
+(Extra Extra! – are you also looking for a website checklist to make sure you’ve covered all of the things you need to do?
 We’ve got your back!)

-It’s for USA residents only, so if you’re not based in the US, move along to the next web design contract – we’ve got quite a few on this list, so don’t you worry 🙂
+It’s for USA residents only, so if you’re not based in the US, move along to the next website design contract.
+We’ve got quite a few on this list, so don’t you worry 🙂

-6 – Contract for contracting (Independent / Freelance) development services
+6. Contract for contracting (Independent / Freelance) development services

 As a freelancer or agency, you’re very likely to be outsourcing work to various other contractors.
-Of course, just like you need to have contracts in place with your clients, you’ll want to have a good web design contract in place with your contractors.
+Of course, just like you need to have contracts in place with your clients, you’ll want to have a good understanding in place with your contractors.

-The contract for development services is a statement which is essentially an agreement of a rate per hour or project fee (you choose).
+The contract for development services is a statement that is essentially an agreement of a rate per hour or project fee (you choose).
 It also transfers intellectual property/copyright to the clients while retaining rights for generic coding solutions, unless they are specific to the Clients product.

-7 – Andy Rutledge Design Project Contracts bundle
+7. Andy Rutledge Design Project Contracts bundle

-Another project contracts bundle – this time from Andy Rutledge, this bundle contains an “Authorization to Proceed” template and “Terms & Conditions” template.
+This time from Andy Rutledge, this bundle contains an “Authorization to Proceed” template and “Terms & Conditions” template.
 They’re quite complete in scope, so they’re great for usage as a web design contract, or as a starting point for your contracts.

-8 – Web Design and Development services contract
+8. Web Design and Development services contract

-This contract (originally by BidSketch) is a fully-fledged web design contract which sorts out all the aspects of the web design and development process.
-If you’re looking for a bullet-proof web development or web design contract, this is the one you should be using.
+This contract (originally by BidSketch) is a fully-fledged web design contract that sorts out all the aspects of the web design and development process.
+If you’re looking for a bullet-proof web development or letter of agreement, this is the one you should be using.

 - Project scope including the definition of various phases